 People opt for spending instead of saving because they don’t understand what they are saving for.
 Start by saving for an emergency fund.
 You must have at least 3 to 6 months of expenses saved for in case of emergencies.
 Move forward from that and start saving for completing items from your bucket list like cruise vacation, comfortable retirement etc.

 - Turn your savings into investments

-If you turn your savings into investment and start seeing growth of your money you will start saving more to increase the value of your portfolio.
+If you turn your savings into investment and start seeing the growth of your money you will start saving more to increase the value of your portfolio.

 - Be self-disciplined but open to change

 Follow the budget and stick to it.
 But if need be, change things around.
 Let’s say you allotted ₹12,000 a month to groceries and household items.
 A new store opened nearby and they offered great introductory promotions.
-You were able to fulfill your monthly requirements for ₹9,000.
+You were able to fulfil your monthly requirements for ₹9,000.
 Now you are ₹3,000 under budget.
 You don’t have to buy extra to meet your allotted quota.
 You can use the remaining ₹3,000 for savings or eating out or buying a new gadget that you had your eyes on.
 It’s up to you.

 - Don’t give up

 If your current financial situation is not to your liking, don’t lose heart.
 A budget is a work in progress.
 All you have to do is monitor and tweak your budget regularly and it will help you achieve your goals.